DennisDeSwart/php-stanford-corenlp-adapter/README.md

 So this is:
 - The URL of the CoreNLP server.
 By default localhost:9000
 - The annotator properties: don't change these unless you really need to.
-- Starting the composer autoloader
+- Starting the composer autoloader<br />

-Now, you can either:
+Now, you can either:<br />
-a) include the above code into your main program OR
+a) include the above code into your main program OR<br />
 b) include the "bootstrap.php" file into your main program:
 ```
 require_once __DIR__.'/bootstrap.php';